From BR Bullpen

 The similarity scores method shows the most similar player as contemporary starter-reliever Pete Richert.
 Though he had more lifetime wins and saves than Aguirre, Richert never reached the same level of peak performance.

 Aguirre was considered one of baseball's worst hitters (he hit .085 and slugged .108, while striking out 236 times in 388 at-bats).
-After retiring from baseball he worked to create jobs for Hispanic workers in the Detroit auto industry.
+After retiring as a player, he was a coach for the Chicago Cubs from 1972 to 1974, then worked to create jobs for Hispanic workers in the Detroit auto industry.
 He died of prostate cancer at age 62.

 He primarily wore number 37 during his career.